 WBC was originally developed in Japan for the treatment of rheumatoid arthritis.
 It has been researched and refined in Europe over the past two decades.
-Sports, Health and Spa professionals in U.S. have discovered then benefits of whole body cryotherapy.
+Sports, health and spa professionals in the U.S. have discovered the many benefits of whole body cryotherapy.

 There are numerous clinical studies and many are listed on this website in the About Tab - Clinical Studies.

-The client steps into the cryosauna which uses gasiform nitrogen to rapidly lower the skin surface temperature to 30°F to 32°F. The cryosauna temperature ranges between -200°F to -250°F for the two to three minutes of treatment.
+The client steps into the cryo-machine which uses gasiform nitrogen to rapidly lower the skin surface temperature to 30°F to 32°F. The cryo-machine temperature ranges between -200°F to -250°F for the two to three minutes of treatment.
 The brain reacts to the skin sensors by stimulating the regulatory functions of the body.

 Detailed explanation of Whole Body Cryotherapy: